Resupply Packages Ready for Mailing Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Bulk foods ready to be divided.

 (Though Casey, the old cowboy/rodeo rider/horsepacker at Kennedy Meadow's Bar is a close second!!)

-First, I establish a campsite on the East side of Lake Alpine.
+First, I establish a campsite on the East Shore of Lake Alpine.
 I properly stash the remainder of my food, get water, and locate a nice place for my pad if it's late in the season and the mosquitoes have diminished.
 If not, I put up my tent.

-I check and see if my re supply has arrived, but do not yet pick it up.
-I will spend two nights at my campsite on the East Side of Lake Alpine, and there are lots of bears trying to pick off the car camper's food.
-No need to give them alternative targets.
+I check with Kim to see if my resupply has arrived, but do not yet pick it up.
+I will spend two nights at my campsite on the East Shore of Lake Alpine, and there are lots of bears trying to pick off the car camper's food.

 The Boss Your fine wait staff at the Lodge's Restaurant